TeancumTian/StartUp/README.md

   - retrieving review data
   - submitting new reviews
 - **DB/Login** - Store users, people's reviews in database.
 Register and login users.
 Credentials securely stored in database.
 Can't review a product unless authenticated.
-- **WebSocket** - As each review got liked, their likes are broadcast to all other users.
+- **WebSocket** - As each review got liked, the like count will be updated in real time.

 ## HTML deliverable